Joeycodes-dev/IntegriSolutions/README.md

                └─────────────────┘
 ```

-The mobile app stores records locally in an **encrypted SQLite database** (SQLCipher / AES-256) when offline, then syncs to the cloud when connectivity is restored.
+The mobile app stores records locally when offline and syncs to the cloud when connectivity is restored.
 The backend verifies the SHA-256 hash of each record before persisting it.

 ---